jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

-The figure below depicts the architectural elements involved in demonstrating visibility using a middlebox. **Note**: Although real-time and post-facto decryption is shown in the architecture drawing, only real-time decryption has been demonstrated as of this writing.
+The figure below depicts the architectural elements involved in demonstrating visibility using a middlebox. **Note**: Although real-time and post-facto decryption are shown in the architecture drawing, only real-time decryption has been demonstrated as of this writing.
 Traffic is re-encrypted for transmission to the post-facto traffic capture platform within the data center.